-SCOPE VIEW'S CORE OPERATING PRINCIPLE
+SCOPE VIEW'S FOUNDING PRINCIPLE

 Founded by Bill Millett in 1995, the company’s client list includes corporations, architectural firms, professional associations, economic development groups, United Ways, partnerships for children, a diverse range of not-for-profits, elected bodies, libraries, councils of government and state, county and municipal agencies.

 Significantly, while Scope View obtains new clients on a regular basis and successfully acquires a high percentage of those that it pursues, much of the firm’s business comes from repeat customers.
 The company has never missed a project deadline set by those for which it works, and is known for its consistent ability to bring innovative yet realistic approaches to a project.
 The aim is not to produce satisfied customers, but to generate highly enthusiastic ones.

 INSIGHT AND FORESIGHT: NAVIGATING THROUGH CHANGING TIMES

 organizations fare poorly in changing times.
 That they may